Waxworm: Waxworms as bait

 Waxworms may be store-bought or raised by anglers.
 Anglers and fishing bait shops often refer to the larvae as "waxies".
-They are used for catching some varieties of panfish, members of the sunfish family (Centrarchidae), Green sunfish (Lepomis cyanellus) and can be used for shallow water fishing with the use of a lighter weight.
-They are also used for fishing some members of the family Salmonidae, Masu salmon (Oncorhynchus masou), white-spotted char (Salvelinus leucomaenis), and rainbow trout (Oncorhynchus mykiss).
+They are used for catching some varieties of panfish, members of the sunfish family (Centrarchidae), green sunfish (Lepomis cyanellus) and can be used for shallow-water fishing with the use of a lighter weight.
+They are also used for fishing some members of the family Salmonidae, masu salmon (Oncorhynchus masou), white-spotted char (Salvelinus leucomaenis), and rainbow trout (Oncorhynchus mykiss).

 Uses

 Fishing

-Anglers use wax-worms usually provided by commercial suppliers to catch trout fish.
+Anglers use waxworms usually provided by commercial suppliers to catch trout.

-Wax-worms are popular bait for anglers in Japan.
-Anglers throw handfuls into the "swim" they are targeting, attracting the trout fish to the area.
-The angler then use the largest or most attractive wax-worms on the hook, hoping to be irresistible to the trout fish.
+Waxworms are popular bait for anglers in Japan.
+Anglers throw handfuls into the "swim" they are targeting, attracting the trout to the area.
+The angler then uses the largest or most attractive waxworms on the hook, hoping to be irresistible to the fish.

 Waxworms as an alternative to mammals in animal research

 Waxworms can replace mammals in certain types of scientific experiments with animal testing, especially in studies examining the virulence mechanisms of bacterial and fungal pathogens.
 Waxworms prove valuable in such studies because the innate immune system of insects is strikingly similar to that of mammals.
 Waxworms survive well at human body temperature and are large enough in size to allow straightforward handling and accurate dosing.
 Additionally, the considerable cost savings when using waxworms instead of small mammals (usually mice, hamsters, or guinea pigs) allows testing throughput that is otherwise impossible.
 Using waxworms, it is now possible to screen large numbers of bacterial and fungal strains to identify genes involved in pathogenesis or large chemical libraries with the hope of identifying promising therapeutic compounds.
 The later studies have proved especially useful in identifying chemical compounds with favorable bioavailability.